anyone2/IndigoPlugin-Voice-Monkey/README.md

 - Place the **alexa_remote_control.sh** file you downloaded and modified as part of the instructions found here [https://github.com/thorsten-gehrig/alexa-remote-control](https://github.com/thorsten-gehrig/alexa-remote-control), or a copy of it, in the **'/Library/Application Support/Perceptive Automation/Script'** folder.

-Please the **alexa_remote_control.py** file included in this reposisitory, into the Python3-Includes folder.
+Place the **alexa_remote_control.py** file included in this reposisitory, into the Python3-Includes folder.

 The full path is **'/Library/Application Support/Perceptive Automation/Python3-includes'**